Why Do I Need To Remove My Wisdom Teeth?

 You should schedule a follow-up after completing the healing process, so our dentist can check your progress.
 This way, you get the all-clear before returning to your regular schedule.

 If you have yet to get your wisdom teeth removed and you know it’s time, give us a call at Valley Ridge Dental Centre today.
 Our friendly staff is here to ensure you feel comfortable throughout the procedure.
-Contact our NW Calgary dental clinic today.
+Contact our dentist in NW Calgary today.

 Schedule Hygiene